Feelin' Alright (Len song)

 "Feelin' Alright" is a song by Canadian alternative rock band Len from their third studio album, You Can't Stop the Bum Rush (1999).
 Marc Costanzo produced the song and wrote it with Derek MacKenzie and Sharon Costanzo.
 The Work Group released it as the album's second single on October 19, 1999.
 An alternative rock song with heavy metal influences, it samples Hydra's song "Let Me Down Easy".
-A duet between Marc and Sharon Costanzo, the song is about thinking positive when faced with adversity.
+A duet between Marc and Sharon Costanzo, the song is about thinking positively when faced with adversity.

-Critics were favorable of its musical composition, with several highlighting C.C.
+Critics were favorable of "Feelin' Alright"'s musical composition, with several highlighting C.C.
 DeVille's guitar solo.
 Costanzo directed the music video for it, which featured guest appearances from DeVille and Danny Masterson.
 In the video, the members of Len attend classes at Leaside High School and DeVille plays guitar in the cafeteria.
 In further promotion, Len performed "Feelin' Alright" at festivals such as Edgefest and Fresh Festival.
 Media usage has included placement in the television series Daria.

 Background and release

 Underwhelmed by popular music in the 1990s, siblings Marc and Sharon Costanzo wanted to create songs with "a fun feeling" for Len's third studio album, You Can't Stop the Bum Rush (1999).
-According to Sharon, the duo were influenced by artists and genres from the 1980s that they grew up listening to.
+According to Sharon, the duo was influenced by artists and genres from the 1980s that they grew up listening to.
 After Marc created a sample of Hydra's song "Let Me Down Easy", the duo and Derek "D-Rock" Mackenzie wrote the song in Los Angeles.
 The group wanted a guitar solo on the song, and they asked Eddie Van Halen and Slash, both of whom were unavailable.
 As a result, the group asked C.C.
 DeVille, who recorded a guitar solo for the song in two minutes.

 After their song "Steal My Sunshine" attained wide commercial success, Len struggled to select a follow-up single.
 According to Marc, "we knew there was no other single [on the album].
 We were surprised there was even one single."
 Some music critics, such as Ann Powers of The New York Times, cited "Feelin' Alright" as a "probable single" from the album.
 In July 1999, Billboard reported that "Feelin' Alright" was selected as a single with a tentative release in September.
 "Feelin' Alright" was serviced to alternative radio stations in the United States on October 19, 1999.
 To promote the song, Len performed it at festivals such as Edgefest and Fresh Festival, and it appeared in an episode of the television series Daria on February 25, 2000.
-"Feelin' Alright" did not appear on any music charts.

 Composition and lyrics

-"Feelin' Alright" is three minutes and 59 seconds long.
+"Feelin' Alright" has a length of three minutes and fifty-nine seconds.
 Costanzo produced the song under the stage name Mumble C, and it was engineered and mixed by John X. C.C.
 DeVille plays guitar and Larry Ciancia plays drums.
 David Motson mastered it at Sony Music in New York City.